 We believe that many veterans will still chose to use the independent VA health care system because of the VA’s specialization in treating certain conditions and because most plans offered through our premium support would provide most services through the independent VA health care system (which we rename the Veterans Accountable Care Organization- VACO) with no-cost sharing.
 Additionally, if the new, independent VA health care system uses the flexibility granted by its new nonprofit status to make changes that improve quality of care then it is likely more veterans will begin to use the VA health care system.

 No, VA health care is a benefit, not an entitlement, like it is for retired military.
 There are no costs for service-connected disabilities.
 Veterans are already required to pay co-pays through the current VA health care system for certain non-service connected medical services.
 Cost-sharing is already in effect for retired military in their current system, TRICARE.
-Under the Caring for Our Heroes in the 21st Century Act, veterans who use the independent VACO will only have to pay the existing copays or deductibles.
+Under the Veterans Empowerment Act, veterans who use the independent VACO will only have to pay the existing copays or deductibles.

 The VA health care system was originally created to serve service-connected disabled veterans.
 Additionally, the priority group system was created by Congress to ensure that those veterans with higher disability ratings received a higher priority for care within the VA health care system in addition to the higher levels of benefits associated with a higher disability rating.
 Therefore, in keeping with the principle of reorienting the VA health care system back towards its original mission of caring the veterans with service-connected disabilities, the proposed premium support plan bases its level of premium support based on level of disability, whether or not a veteran served in a combat zone, and financial need.

 All current enrollees will be grandfathered into new system with the same level of benefits.
 No veterans who are currently enrolled in the VA system will be kicked out of the system.
-However, the Caring for Our Heroes in the 21st Century Act proposes tightening eligibility requirements for new enrollees at a certain date in order to reorient the VA back towards its mission of providing care for service-connected disabled veterans.
+However, the Veterans Empowerment Act proposes tightening eligibility requirements for new enrollees at a certain date in order to reorient the VA back towards its mission of providing care for service-connected disabled veterans.

 Through the introduction of cost-sharing and tightening enrollment eligibility requirements.
 OMB has stated at the Commission on Care meetings that purchased care costs less than VHA provided care.